tagadvance/elephant-retrying/README.md

 This is a fork of the excellent guava-retrying code posted [here](https://github.com/rholder/guava-retrying) by Ray Holder (rholder).

+## Port Accommodations

+* Generics have been removed because PHP does not support generics.
+* All time units have been converted to seconds of type `float`.
+* Time limiter has been removed as such functionality would be difficult to implement in PHP.

 ## Composer
 ```bash
 composer require tagadvance/elephant-retrying